tclahr/uac-docs/docs/index.md

       --sftp-port PORT
                     Remote SFTP server port (default: 22).
       --sftp-identity-file FILE
-                    File from which the identity (private key) for public-key authentication is read.
+                    File from which the identity (private key) for public key authentication is read.
       --s3-presigned-url URL
                     Transfer output file to AWS S3 using a pre-signed URL.